jupito/dwilib/README.md

 dwilib
 ======

-Tools in development to support research with Diffusion-weighted imaging (DWI) data.
+Tools in development to support analysis of Diffusion-weighted imaging (DWI) data, with focus on cancer lesions.

 Features
 --------